 Fujitsu for ductless room comfort and compact multi-zone installs is a defensible default — once the building has been read.
 Plenty of LA homes have weak return air, a tough line-set route, a noisy outdoor location, or a confused control plan that quietly degrades premium equipment.

-For rooftop package unit replacement, the proposal should connect indoor-unit placement, line-set protection, condensate path, and remote training with curb fit, roof access, economizer or vent settings, startup amps, tenant notice timing.
-That is the difference between a branded equipment quote and a defensible installed system.
+A rooftop unit replacement proposal earns its keep when it ties indoor-unit placement, line-set protection, condensate path, and remote training on the equipment side to curb fit, roof access, economizer or vent settings, startup amps, tenant notice timing on the install side.
+Without that bridge, the document is a price for hardware rather than a plan for a working system.

 Fujitsu closeout evidence for this install